Inside Nick Cannon’s plan to become the most powerful man in media

 Becoming the next Oprah

-Cannon has always rooted himself in Black culture but, throughout his career, he’s proved adept at stretching into wider markets.
+Cannon has always rooted himself in Black culture, but throughout his career he’s proved adept at stretching into wider markets.
 Other recent daytime hosts of color including Michael Strahan, Wendy Williams, Steve Harvey, and the cast of The Real have also successfully bridged audiences across racial lines—but, in Cannon’s opinion, there hasn’t quite been a show that’s leaned into the younger generation with a focus on cultural issues at hand.

 “Clearly in 2020 there’s a paradigm shift going on in such a major way,” Cannon says. “[The landscape of daytime talk shows] may be crowded, but I believe this voice is absent to control the narrative and understand the white spaces.
 And when I say that, I mean it on every level—in areas where we are not present and making our voice be heard.”

-Note: Editor’s note: This story was written and scheduled to be published prior to the emergence of a video in which Nick Cannon shared antisemitic views on an episode of “Cannon’s Class,” his YouTube talk show.
-The video was filmed last year, but came to light over the weekend.
-We learned of the controversy after this article had been published, as well as Cannon’s history of praising antisemite Louis Farrakhan.
-On Monday afternoon, Cannon spoke again with Fast Company about his comments, and that conversation is here.